BrianKN019/Analyzing-Data-with-Pandas-and-Visualizing-Results-with-Matplotlib/README.md

 - Data loading and exploration steps.
 - Basic data analysis results.
 - Visualizations.
 - Findings or observations.

 ---

-## Task 1: Load and Explore the Dataset
+## Task 1: Load and Explore the Dataset.

 In this task, we loaded a dataset of coffee types and spending patterns to analyze customer behavior.
 The dataset contains the following columns:
 - `coffee_name`: Type of coffee.